EISy-as-Py/hardy/README.md

 1. Python => 3.6
 2. Tensorflow = 2.0

-The detailed dependencies are reflected in the <a href=https://github.com/EISy-as-Py/hardy/blob/master/environment.yml><code>environment.yml</code></a> file
+The detailed list of dependencies is reflected in the <a href=https://github.com/EISy-as-Py/hardy/blob/master/environment.yml><code>environment.yml</code></a> file

 ## Installation:
 The package HARDy can be installed using following steps: